 We currently have the following 1978 corvettes for sale:

-Numbers matching, L82/350 engine, 4 speed manual transmission, 66,000 miles on dash (title is exempt for mileage), oyster leather interior, power steering, power brakes, power
+Just Arrived automatic, blue interior, alloy wheels, power steering, power brakes, power windows, tilt and telescopic steering column, headers, side pipes, and much more.
+Just Arrived Numbers matching, L48/350 engine, automatic transmission, 29,000 miles on dash (title is exempt for mileage), oyster interior, power steering, power brakes, power windows, alloy wheels,

 |MODEL||1978 CHEVROLET CORVETTE|